Building your own eFinder is relatively easy. Just a little soldering is required and a box drilled and cut to take the display.

 Parts List - Processor box

-1x Raspberry Pi 4b 2 or 4GB
+1x Raspberry Pi4b or Pi5 4GB

 1x 32GB microSD card